ericcong/FileDepot/README.md

 - "Locker" represents a reservation that the App requests for the user to upload files.

 ## Locker Entity
-A locker can be represented as such an entity:
+A locker can be represented as such an entity (all fields are required except specified as optional):
 ```
 id (UUID, 32-bytes)
 uid (UUID, 32-bytes.
 The hashed user ID of the owner)
 expires (Integer, timestamp.
-The timestamp that the locker expires)
+The timestamp that the locker expires, i.e., all packages don't accept uploading.)
+notes (String, optional.
+Notes of this locker, e.g. the purpose of this locker)
+packages: [
+  {
+    name (String.
+The name of this package)
     size (Integer.
-The maximum number of files of the locker)
+The size of this package)
-space (Integer.
-The number of files that can be uploaded to the locker)
-policy:
+    type (String, optional.
+MIME-type of this package)
-  content_type (String, optional. acceptable MIME types)
+    download_url (String, optional.
-  content_length_range (List of 2, optional.
-First element is min length, second is max length)
-  expires_in_sec (Integer, required.
-The lifetime of the locker)
-slots (Dict.
-Information about the free space of the locker): {
-  $key (String.
-Slot's key in S3 ): {
-    url (String.
-The uploading link)
-    fields (Dict.
-The uploading fields)
-  }
-}
-files (Dict.
-Information about the uploaded files of the locker): {
-  $key (String.
-File's key in S3 ): {
-    size (Integer.
-Size in bytes)
-    link (String.
 The presigned downloading link)
-    link_expires (Integer, timestamp.
+    download_url_expires (Integer, timestamp, optional.
 The timestamp that the download link expires)
+    upload_url (String.
+The presigned uploading link)
+    upload_fields (Dict.
+The uploading fields)
   }
+]
 ```

 ## API